Gonzalo (The Tempest): Gonzalo, Prospero, and Miranda

 Gonzalo was a nobleman from Naples.
-He had been chosen to carry out the plan to carry Prospero and Miranda to the sea and trying to kill them there.
-However, he didn't kill them but instead he gave them clothes, linen, and other necessities.
+He had been chosen to carry out the plan to carry Prospero and Miranda to the sea and kill them there.
+However, instead of killing them, he gave them clothes, linen, and other necessities.
 Knowing how much Prospero cherished his books, he arranged for books from Prospero's library to be saved and available on the island.

 Characters' Quotes about Gonzalo

 PROSPERO: [Gonzalo] had given us out of the kindness of his heart.

 MIRANDA: I wish I could see that man [Gonzalo] someday!.